roccorollo/kilonovatools/README.md

 used to integrate filter over model

 ### data2mod.py
-used to trasfrom data to model (e.g. an observed spectra )
+used to trasfrom data to model (e.g. an observed spectra in flux density to luminosity )

 ### dosimphot.py
-used to simulate photmetry from models
+used to simulate photmetry from spectral models

+### dospectophot.py
+tool to convolve spectral data with filters in obs frame

 ### folder  trasm
 transmission of sevral filters from hyperz ad svo (microns)